skip to navigationskip to main content

 Tax investigations will go back 4 years if HMRC feel the mistake was innocent, six when it is deemed careless, and as far back as 20 years if they suspect tax evasion or fraud.

-By keeping up-to-date financial records, paying your taxes on time and declaring all of your income and assets to HMRC, you’ll significantly reduce your chances of being investigated by HMRC.
-To learn more about how we can assist you in managing your personal or professional finances, please get in touch.
+By keeping up-to-date financial records, paying your taxes on time and declaring all of your income and assets to HMRC, you’ll significantly reduce your chances of an HMRC tax investigation.
+To learn more about how our personal tax accountants can assist you in managing your personal or professional finances, please get in touch.

 go-cardless